devuri/wpframework/documentation/src/multi-tenant/overview.md

 ## Shared Resources

 - Plugins and Themes are shared across tenants, optimizing resources and simplifying management.
-- The shared resources' paths are defined in the `app.php` file and the framework's `composer.json`.
+- The shared resource paths are defined in the [configuration options](../reference/configuration) `app.php` file and the framework's `composer.json`.

 ## Plugin and Theme Management